jpolton/NEMO_docs/docs/AMM60_restarts_and_XIOS_dev.rst

 * Is there lots of mooring output in a single file?
 * Is the output from the prevous run, with two moorings, OK?
+* Could try a few files with multiple moorings in each, say 33 files 100 moorings?